UPPMAX/HPC-python/docs/day3/seaborn/README.md

 HPC cluster|HPC cluster-specific `seaborn` documentation
 -----------|-------------------------------------------------------------------------------------------------------------------
-Alvis      |No relevant documentation
-Bianca     |[`seaborn` documentation](https://docs.uppmax.uu.se/software/seaborn/)
-COSMOS     |Partially relevant [`seaborn` documentation](https://lunarc-documentation.readthedocs.io/en/latest/software/installed_software/): it only shows the module name
+Alvis      |Has no documentation on how to load `seaborn` Bianca     |[`seaborn` documentation](https://docs.uppmax.uu.se/software/seaborn/) COSMOS     |Partially relevant [`seaborn` documentation](https://lunarc-documentation.readthedocs.io/en/latest/software/installed_software/): it only shows the module name
-Dardel     |No relevant documentation
-Kebnekaise |[`seaborn` documentation](https://docs.hpc2n.umu.se/software/libs/Seaborn/)
-Pelle      |[`seaborn` documentation](https://docs.uppmax.uu.se/software/seaborn/)
-Tetralith  |No relevant documentation
+Dardel     |Has no documentation on how to load `seaborn` Kebnekaise |[`seaborn` documentation](https://docs.hpc2n.umu.se/software/libs/Seaborn/) Pelle      |[`seaborn` documentation](https://docs.uppmax.uu.se/software/seaborn/) Tetralith  |Has no documentation on how to load `seaborn`

 <!-- markdownlint-enable MD013 -->